grandch/3dEngine/README.md

 Presse Escape to quit.

-3D objects and lights (only point light for now) can be instancited in the `Scene::initScene()` method and rendered in the `Scene::mainLoop()`.
-This is not conveniant and scene management will be ehanced soon (see [issue 13](https://github.com/grandch/3dEngine/issues/13)).
+3D objects and lights (only point light for now) can be instantiated and rendered in a main.cpp file throught a Scene and its managers.
+Check the project's main.cpp file to see how it works.
 3D objects can be Bezier curves, Bezier surfaces or meshes.

 ### Compatibility